stefanrmmr/differentially_private_synthetic_data/README.md

 - The generative model is used to create a synthetic version of the train dataset
 - To compensate for irregularities multiple GAN-Generator models are trained
 - To compensate for irregularities multiple synthetic datasets are generated,<br/> the optimal best-performing dataset that yields the max AUC is selected<br/><br/>
-- **Logistic Regression Classifiers** are trained using the real training data and on the synthetically generated training data
+- **Logistic Regression Classifiers** are trained using the real data, as well as, the synthetically generated dataset
 - Both classifiers are evaluated regarding performance on the left-out test dataset (real test data, preserved for evaluation)
 - Relevant Metrics (mainly AUC curves) as well as visualizations of correlation-matrices of synthetic datasets were generated